 Though it looks like there is a lot involved in this peach strawberry sangria, it's actually incredibly fast to put together!
 However, there are a few tips & tricks you'll want to follow:

 DO let your fruit steep in alcohol for 2-6 hours before serving

-This is truly what gives summer sangria that fruity flavor- infusing the alcohol with fresh fruit!
+This is truly what gives white wine sangria that fruity flavor- infusing the alcohol with fresh fruit!
 For this white wine sangria, I used Rainier cherries (which can easily be swapped out for any cherry variety), peaches (which can easily be swapped for nectarines or apricots), lemons, and strawberries.
 The best part about this sangria recipe?
 You choose the flavor by the fruit you add in!

 DO use a dry white wine